 Universal Setting support Specialist support Statutory assessment Audit the environment to ensure it supports sensory development.
-Plan daily opportunities for a child to have lots of physical activity including active • Child may require use of strategies such as gestures, signing, use of visuals, Now & Next board, and simplified language to participate in activities relating to their physical and sensory and self-help skills. • To follow the strategies and support given by the specialist outside agency involved.
-To follow the strategies and support outlined in the education, health and care plan (EHCP). outdoor play and moderate-to- vigorous intensity physical activity. • Provide multi-sensory toys and activities at each session such as resources that support children's sensory needs.
+Plan daily opportunities for a child to have lots of physical activity including active Child may require use of strategies such as gestures, signing, use of visuals, Now & Next board, and simplified language to participate in activities relating to their physical and sensory and self-help skills.
+To follow the strategies and support given by the specialist outside agency involved.
+To follow the strategies and support outlined in the education, health and care plan (EHCP). outdoor play and moderate-to- vigorous intensity physical activity.
+Provide multi-sensory toys and activities at each session such as resources that support children's sensory needs.
 Consider training needs of staff if appropriate.
 Continue to provide a highly individualised curriculum, making significant Provide quiet spaces and times for periods of rest and relaxation.
 Setting must provide suitable lighting and seating for specific tasks and activities.
-Continue to work and liaise with external agencies modifications and adjustments to the environment and resources as advised Provide rich sensory activities using all five senses as part of the curriculum both indoors and outside. • Plan for more time outside, sensory breaks and alter the daily routine to meet the physical and sensory needs of the child. occupational therapy and/or physiotherapy), so targets and strategies contribute to the by health and educational professionals. • Encourage exploration of every day sensory objects by using their interest e.g. bar of soap in the "garage" for washing the cars. • Child may need some adult support and direction during unstructured times, to engage in play and interaction with others and the environment.
-Provide • Do not insist on child wearing an apron - liaise with parents/carers about change of clothes/wearing old clothes.
+Continue to work and liaise with external agencies occupational modifications and adjustments to the environment and resources as advised Provide rich sensory activities using all five senses as part of the curriculum both indoors and outside.
+Plan for more time outside, sensory breaks and alter the daily routine to meet the physical and sensory needs of the child. therapy and/or physiotherapy), so targets and strategies contribute to the by health and educational professionals.
+Encourage exploration of every day sensory objects by using their interest e.g. bar of soap in the "garage" for washing the cars.
+Child may need some adult support and direction during unstructured times, to engage in play and interaction with others and the environment. intervention and support of the child.
+Do not insist on child wearing an apron - liaise with parents/carers about change of clothes/wearing old clothes.
 Intervention should include using a child's interest.
-Carry out a risk assessment for a child with high energy levels, sensory seeking behaviours and are at risk to themselves and/or others. considerable adult support and direction during unstructured times to engage in play and interaction with others.
+Provide considerable adult support and direction during unstructured times to engage in play and interaction with others.